-The cost of dental veneers vary from each dentist and patient’s case.
+The cost of dental veneers varies from each dentist and patient’s case.
 A heavily restored patient’s teeth, worn out teeth and any teeth set with insufficient enamel available for dental bonding or teeth too weak to fight functional forces.
 Also, where the spaces requiring closure are too wide to be closed just by increasing tooth width alone.
-Whereever any discolouration of the tooth is critical to be masked by a small sheet of porcelain veneer and where thickening of the veneer would require extensive preparation into dentin. non-vital teeth for reasons of tooth weakness and the possibility of unfavourable, subsequent, colour changes.
+Any discolouration of the tooth is critical to be masked by a small sheet of porcelain veneer and where thickening of the veneer would require extensive preparation into dentin. non-vital teeth for reasons of tooth weakness and the possibility of unfavourable, subsequent, colour changes.
 Affordable cost for dental veneers exclusive for Smile Members.

 Types of Veneers